SoK: Log Based Transparency Enhancing Technologies: A Short Overview Of Transparency

 \subsection{Forms Of Transparency}

-Transparency can take numerous forms based on the direction in which information can flow, the type of information that flows, and when it flows.
+Transparency can take numerous forms based on the direction in which information flows, the type of information that flows, and when it flows.

-Directions of transparency are reminiscent of access control models, such as the Bell-LaPadula~\cite{bell1973secure} and BIBA~\cite{biba1977integrity} access control models that determine in which direction information can be read or written based on access control levels.
-The primary difference is that, unlike many access control mechanisms, transparency aims to ensure that information leaves the system and is accessible by users with no privilege over the system, as well as restrict the write access of privileged users over this information, rather than ensure that only privileged users access or modify the information.
+Directions of transparency are reminiscent of basic access control models e.g., Bell-LaPadula~\cite{bell1973secure} and BIBA~\cite{biba1977integrity}, which determine in which direction (upwards or downwards) information can be read or written.
+Unlike many access control mechanisms, however, transparency requires that information leaves the system and be accessible by users with no privilege over the system, and restricts the write access of privileged users over this information.

-Concerning the type of information, we distinguish information about inputs to a system, processes executed within the system, and outputs of the system.
-Even within these information types, different levels of transparency (or data granularity) matter.
+Concerning the type of information, there can be information about inputs to a system, processes executed within the system, and outputs of the system, where different levels of transparency (or data granularity) matter.
 For example, when revealing the inputs to a system, the ordering of inputs can also be important as the ordering of data used to train a model can affect its performance~\cite{shumailov2021manipulating}.

-Timing determines when the information is made available e.g., in real-time or delayed.
-In many cases, it is uncommon to have real-time transparency when humans are involved as knowingly being surveilled can affect behaviour~\cite{bernstein2014transparency}.
-A computer cannot be aware that its actions are being logged but a human user of the computer will be, so this can be a concern.
-Even for entirely computational systems, transparency may still require processing data or be limited to (verifiable) audits, and may only be useful if there is enough information to obtain an aggregate view of the system's performance.
-Thus, the timing of transparency may still be delayed although some transparent systems, such as cryptocurrencies, essentially offer a live view of the system.
+Timing determines when information is made available.
+It is uncommon to have real-time transparency when humans are involved as knowingly being surveilled can affect behaviour~\cite{bernstein2014transparency}.
+A computer cannot be aware that its actions are being logged but a human user of the computer will be, so this can still be a concern in some cases.
+Even for entirely computational systems, transparency may only be useful if there is enough information to obtain an aggregate view of the system's performance but systems such as cryptocurrencies offer a live transparent view of the system.